lmoraes94/CaseVerzelAPI/README.md

 - npx prisma db seed

 note that a password will be generated in the terminal, use the email: verzel@email.com, with the password generated in the terminal to login to the dashboard

+If it is of interest to the developer, the project already has all the structure for testing in insomnia, just import the data from the docs folder